aineko-m/iveeCore/README.md

 - Market data gathering via EMDR with realistic price estimation and profit calculation
 - CREST data fetcher handling system industry indices, market prices and facilities
 - Parsers for EFT-style and EvE XML ship fittings descriptions as well as cargo and ship scanning results
-- Caching support for Memcached or Redis (via Predis)
+- Caching support for Memcached or Redis (via PhpRedis)
 - Extensible via configurable subclassing
 - A well documented and mostly PSR compliant codebase